Susheel4115/Eastvantage-react-assignment/README.md

 ## Tech

-- Typescript - for duck typing!
+- Typescript - TypeScript is a superset of JavaScript which primarily provides optional static typing, classes and interfaces.
+One of the big benefits is to enable IDEs to provide a richer environment for spotting common errors as you type the code.
 - vs code Editor - awesome web-based text editor
-- Twitter Bootstrap - great UI boilerplate for modern web apps
-- node.js - evented I/O for the backend
 - useCallback hook - data fectching mechanism defines here